Luna-Klatzer/docs_openhiven.py/docs/api_reference/hiven_endpoints.md

 }
 ```

-After that, you only need to write proper JSON-requests, and it should work like wanted!
+After that, you only need to write a proper JSON-body, and it should work like wanted!
 There are exceptions to that
 of course, since some requests might require some additional information and configuration.

-Body-Example for the data:
+Body-Example:
 ```json
 {
   "data_field": "value"